brontosaurusrex/brontosaurusrex.github.io/books.md

 ## "Surely You're Joking, Mr. Feynman!"

-Anekdotes, but the main idea is 'how to think about things'.
+Anecdotes, but the main idea is 'how to think about things'.

 > It's nice that I got some money ­­ I was able to buy a beach house ­­ but altogether, I think it would have been much nicer not to have had the Prize ­­ because you never, any longer, can be taken straightforwardly in any public situation.